pawelmhm/pawelmhm.github.io/_posts/2015-01-01-python-job-analytics.markdown

 {% endhighlight %}

 If you know UK job market you're probably not suprised by domination of London.
 Almost 1/3 of all jobs are in London.
-Cambridge second spot is interesting, as is high position of Bristol and Reading.
+Cambridge's second spot is interesting, as is high position of Bristol and Reading.

+Given high amount of open positions in each city, one wonders if market is perhaps saturated in London or Cambridge.
-Out of curiosity let's check what is the situation on job market in those 10 cities, how many applications per position do we have in top 10 locations?
+How many applications per position do we have in top 10 locations?

 Let's create smaller data set with job ads only from top 10 cities for Python programmers: